Bristol Bay Fisheries Report: June 21, 2024

 Nushagak

-At the Nushagak River sonar, fish counts continue to pick up.
-27,057 sockeye passed on Thursday for a total of 51,170 fish up the river so far.
+At the Nushagak River sonar, fish counts calmed down over the weekend.
+Just over 4,042 sockeye passed on Sunday for a total of nearly 92,389 fish up the river so far.

 The Nushagak River is estimated to see a 3.5 million sockeye run this season, with an escapement goal range of 370,000 to 1.4 million.